aaronpkane/aaronpkane/README.md

 ---

-## My First App: MotivAction
+## My First App: **Meteor**

-MotivAction is a simple yet practical iOS app that delivers daily motivational quotes and turns them into actionable to-do lists — helping users stay focused, inspired, and productive.
+**Meteor** is a simple yet practical iOS app that matches founders and entrepreneurs with seasoned mentors, who help them navigate the perplexities of launching and scaling their businesses.

 Built With:

 * SwiftUI
 * Xcode
+* Next.js

 In Progress: